Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Shadow methods

-\subsubsection{\texorpdfstring{\Acl{LBCS}}{Locally-biased classical shadow}}
+\subsection{\texorpdfstring{\Acl{LBCS}}{Locally-biased classical shadow}}

-As stated above, classicals shadows rely on sampling new measurement settings uniformly at random.
-The aim of \acfp{LBCS} is to alter the underlying distribution $\beta$ from which these settings are sampled in order to take the target observables' structures, such as each other's \ac{QWC}, into account~\cite{Hadfield2020Measurements,Hadfield21AdaptivePauliShadows}.
-With locality, we refer to the fact that the sampling distribution $\beta$ factorizes over the $n$ qubits as
+As stated above, classical shadows rely on sampling new measurement settings uniformly at random.
+The aim of \acfp{LBCS} is to alter the underlying distribution $\beta$ from which these settings are sampled in order to take the observables' structures, such as their mutual commutativity relations, into account~\cite{Hadfield2020Measurements_published,Hadfield21AdaptivePauliShadows}.
+The sampling distribution $\beta$ factorizes over the $n$ qubits as

 In the unbiased case above, we simply set $\beta_i = 1/3\ \forall i$, i.e., we assign the measurement basis uniformly at random and construct an unbiased estimator for the target observable $O$.
 By examining the variance of the estimator, we can bias the $\{ \beta_i \}$ in such a way that the variances are decreased the most while retaining an unbiased estimator.
 Optimizing the sampling distribution is done in a preprocessing step.
 Additionally, it can readily be adapted to a weighted collection of target observables such as the ones in the Hamiltonian decomposition~\eqref{eq:Hamiltonian}.
+Lastly, the sampling distribution can also be altered such that it takes into account a partially assigned measurement setting~\cite{Hadfield21AdaptivePauliShadows}.

-\subsubsection{Derandomization}
+\subsection{Derandomization}

-The idea of derandomization is to greedily select the most advantageous measurement settings as indicated by the current inconfidence bound~\cite{Huang21EfficientEstimationOf}.
+The idea of Derandomization is to greedily select the most advantageous measurement settings as indicated by the current inconfidence bound~\cite{Huang21EfficientEstimationOf}.
 As we want to fulfill the $\epsilon$-closeness of \cref{eq:epsilon_closeness} in the $\infty$-norm, we focus on each observable independently.
 We can regard each summand $\prod_{i,O_i\neq\1} \hat{b}_i \in \{-1,+1\}$ in \cref{eq:shadow_empirical_mean} as a random variable $s$ with two possible outcomes.
 Thus, \cref{eq:shadow_empirical_mean} is only the empirical mean $\hat{s}$ for $s$.
 We can invoke Hoeffding's inequality in this case to end up with

 which is - by construction - valid $\forall i$, $\forall \epsilon > 0$ and $\forall N_i \geq 0$.
 Using a union bound over $i \in [M]$, we conclude